SlimenFellah/RAG/readme.md

 ## About

 This repo is intended for learning and experimentation with RAG systems, showcasing the evolution from basic to advanced solutions.

+## Contributing

+Contributions are welcome!
+If you have ideas, improvements, or bug fixes, feel free to open a pull request.
+You can also raise issues or check existing ones in the [Issues](https://github.com/SlimenFellah/RAG/issues) section to help improve the project.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.